tomlincr/website-academic/content/event/2019-09-ESRA-subdural-haemorrhage-following-epidural-top-up-for-caesarean-section.md

 date_end: ''
 all_day: no
 publishDate: '2019-09-11'
-authors: [C Tomlinson, S Sen, S Irwin and S Milewczyk]
+authors: [admin, S Sen, S Irwin and S Milewczyk]
 featured: no
 image:
   caption: ''